 virtual disk image: 20GB

 After both Virtual Nodes are installed, we can install OpenStack.
-OpenStack installation on KVM Virtual Machines looks exactly the same as installation on physical hardware nodes, which is described in the following article: OpenStack Installation on CentOS 7 / RHEL 7.
+OpenStack installation on KVM Virtual Machines looks exactly the same as installation on physical hardware nodes.
+An example OpenStack Juno deployment is described under the following link: OpenStack Installation on CentOS 7 / RHEL 7.